Side Project Ideas 🚀️

 Ideally with a page_action to allow switching it on and off.

-A site, that tracks which new browser extensions are trending well.
+A site, that tracks which new browser extensions are trending.
 Based on stats of usage (collected publicly) and ranked by categories.
 Coming with a weekly/monthly newsletter?
-Could publicly ping people on Twitter such as ProductHuntHI to drive engagement.
+Could publicly ping people on Twitter such as the Twitter-handle "ProductHuntHI" to drive engagement.
 Data sources aren't well enough defined yet.

 A browser extension which allows you to "redirect" GA tracking to your own GA instance to see what sites are tracking about you.
 Only useful to get an impression as the interpretation of the data is up to you at the end.